intrallect/intraLibrary-PHP/README.md

-# IntraLibrary-PHP
+## IntraLibrary-PHP

-Changes in 2.0:
+### Changes in 2.0:

 - PHP 5.3 required
 - composer required
 - all classes under 'IntraLibrary' namespace

-Packaged with 'swordapp-php-library'
+### TODO:

+- rewrite a sword client, or move the swordapp-php-library into a composer.json dependency